tarwn/lessthandot-hugo/blogs/content/posts/2008-12-11-sql-server-rounding-methods.md

 **Round Up:**

 This method always rounds the number up to the next highest number.
 For example, 3.1 rounded up is 4 and -3.1 rounded up is -3.
-In SQL Server, the easiest way to achieve 'RoundUp’ is to use the ceiling function.
+In SQL Server, the easiest way to achieve 'RoundUp' is to use the ceiling function.
 Unfortunately, the Ceiling function only works with whole numbers.
-There’s no built-in function that RoundsUp where you can specify the number of digits.
+There's no built-in function that RoundsUp where you can specify the number of digits.
 This is no problem, we can just build our own.

 sql
 Create Function dbo.RoundUp(@Val Decimal(32,16), @Digits Int)